ryuiro-kitsune/celadon.moe/source/stories/Shorts/Beatdown.md

 <span class="dave">"John,"</span> he shouted as he pulled his jacket on, <span class="dave">"I'm gonna be back in a few hours!"</span>

-John looked up from the preperations he was doing for *his* mid-term of the week, music theory.
+John looked up from the preparations he was doing for *his* mid-term of the week, music theory.

 <span class="john">"Uh, okay.
 Say hi to whoever you're meeting for me."</span>